Traumatic Brain Injury (TBI) Lawyer in Honolulu

 While it can be tempting to accept a settlement and have it done with, you need to know that insurance companies always make a lowball offer first.
 They are savvy and understand that you are under stress.
 They take advantage of that distress to encourage you into accepting far less than what you deserve.
 For this reason, it’s vital that you speak with a Honolulu traumatic brain injury lawyer before making any deals.

-Why Should I Hire a Brain Injury Lawyer?
+Why Should I Hire a Brain Injury Attorney?

-• Conduct an investigation: Before you can file a TBI claim, you’ll need to determine who is responsible for the injury.
-Determining liability is not always obvious, and an attorney can conduct an investigation to ensure that all liable parties are held accountable.
+• Conduct an investigation: Before filing a TBI claim, you must determine who is responsible for the injury.
+Determining liability for brain injury cases is only sometimes obvious, and an attorney can investigate to ensure that all liable parties are held accountable.

 • An understanding of the law: Many laws govern injury claims in Hawaii.
 People that do not deal with the law every day won’t know all of the procedural rules that must be followed.
 A lawyer will know the laws and comply with them so your claim is protected at all times.

-• An accurate valuation of your claim: Accident victims are not always aware of the full damages they are eligible for.
+• An accurate valuation of your claim: Traumatic brain injury victims are not always aware of the total damages they are eligible for.
 A lawyer will advise on the medical costs, lost income, and other losses that might be included in your claim, such as pain and suffering.

 • Negotiation skills: Having good negotiation skills is key to getting a full and fair settlement.
 Lawyers are trained negotiators, and they can recognize when an insurance company is trying to shortchange you.